Abdelmalik9/Retail-Store-Sales-drivers-Project/README.md

 deviation.

 **03- Correlation Matrix** :
-The Correlation Matrix allows you to pick variables for your model.
+The Correlation Matrix allows
-Remember that if the correlation is close to 1 or -1, you may have a multicollinearity issue.
+to pick variables for the model.

 **04- Training and Test Set** :
 Create a training and test set with an